msdeepak052/AWS_Imp_Concepts/S3-Simple_Storage_Services/08-S3-Lifecycle-Rule-Part2.md

 ---

-Absolutely.
-The easiest way to understand **S3 Lifecycle actions** is to imagine that your bucket contains real objects and, for some objects, multiple versions.
+> The easiest way to understand **S3 Lifecycle actions** is to imagine that your bucket contains real objects and, for some objects, multiple versions.

 > Assume bucket: `my-images`
 >